usgs/water-fcpg-tools/README.rst

 ============
 Clone the repository using :code:`git clone https://code.usgs.gov/StreamStats/FCPGtools.git`.

-Then change directories using :code:`cd` into the repository and create an Anaconda environment using the supplied :code:`FCPGtools_env.yml` file by calling :code:`conda env create -f FCPGtools_env.yml`.
+Then change directories, using :code:`cd`, into the repository and create an Anaconda environment using the supplied :code:`FCPGtools_env.yml` file by calling :code:`conda env create -f FCPGtools_env.yml`.
 Activate the FCPG environment using the instructions printed by conda after the environment is created successfully.

 Then, install the repository using :code:`pip install git+file:<Full Path to the FCPGtools repository>`